rcook/beginning-practical-haskell/part04.md

 ### The `print` function

-We've already seen this function, but now we'll look at in a little more depth:
+We've already seen this function, but now we'll look at in a little more detail:

 ```ghci
 λ> :t print